Instagram/LibCST/README.rst

 .. intro-start

-LibCST is a Concrete Syntax Tree (CST) parser and serializer library for Python Code.
+LibCST is a Concrete Syntax Tree (CST) parser and serializer library for Python.
-It parses Python 3.6 or Python 3.7 source code as a CST tree and keeps all formatting detail (comments, whitespaces, parentheses, etc).
+It parses Python 3.6 or Python 3.7 source code as a CST tree that keeps all formatting details (comments, whitespaces, parentheses, etc).
 It's useful for building automated refactoring (codemod) applications, code formatters, linters, etc.

 .. intro-end